Brett-Tanner/Journal/2023/Nov_23.md

   - [] Bump AWS platform version
   - [] Try bumping Ruby version to latest stable (can maybe install manually with a pre-deploy hook)

-#### Optimisation
+#### Views

+- [] Look into HAML for templating rather than ERB, as well as the other options like phlex or components
+  - [] Do a moderately complex view in each of them and benchmark it
+- [] Move all formatting-related code into helpers
+  - [] Can still use in controller using `helpers.method`
 - [] Change the current event#show to be Invoice#new, since that's what it really is
-  - Do it in Phlex to test out how well it works
   - [] Rework the current add_slot partials into a container, morning and afternoon
+    - They can likely use fieldsets (with a form attribute matching the invoice form's id) to be submitted with the form directly
+    - reduces the JS I need on that page [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset)
+- [] If you wanna show fallback content (like on the invoice index) use `render 'partial' || 'fallback text/content'`
+- [] Extract form error messages into a shared partial
+- [] Potentially also extract fields shared between multiple models into a partial (e.g. names for kids/parents)
+  - Or just partials for each type of form group?
+As a fieldset

+#### Optimisation

 - [] Nest the confirm_invoice view inside the new route so it's confirm_new_invoice_path

 ```